mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 }
 ```

-As we can wee, the `invokeOnCompletion` method takes a nullable exception as an input argument.
-If the `Job` is cancelled, the exception is a `CancellationException`.
+As we can see, the `invokeOnCompletion` method takes a nullable exception as an input argument.
+If the `Job` is canceled, the exception is a `CancellationException`.

-Another feature of coroutines cancellation is that it propagates to children coroutines.
-When we cancel a coroutine, we are implicitly cancel also all of its children.
+Another feature of cancellation is it propagates to children coroutines.
+When we cancel a coroutine, we implicitly cancel all of its children.
 Let's see an example.
-During the day, it's important to stay hydrated.
+During the day, it's essential to stay hydrated.
 We can use the `drinkWater` suspending function to drink water:

 ```kotlin
 suspend fun drinkWater() {